sl-design-system/components/CONTRIBUTING.md

 ## Naming

-This is an international project and as such everything uses the English language.
+This is an international project and as such everything uses the American English language.

 When writing code in this project, please follow the following naming conventions:
 - For NPM packages, we use the `sanomalearning` organization with the `slds-` prefix for the actual packages; for example: `@sanomalearning/slds-core`